 Male infertility is defined as the inability of a male to conceive a pregnancy in a female who is fertile.
 Almost 40-50% of cases of infertility are because of the male component.

 The male produces sperm which is required to fertilize the ovum from the female in order to result in a pregnancy.
 Hence the most important factor in a male is the sperm.
 The count, as well as the quality and the quantity of the sperm, plays a major role in the fertility of men.

 Male infertility is the main cause of infertility in almost 33% of the cases.

 There are majorly three types of causes:

-In this type, the testes are normal but there are some conditions which don’t let the testes perform its functions normally.
+In this type, the testes are normal but there are some conditions that don’t let the testes perform their functions normally.
 It includes

 - Inadequate hormonal support

 - Celiac disease

 In this type, the problem lies in the testes themselves.
 It leads to the formation of decreased number and inferior quality sperms which fails to fertilize the ovum.

 - Radiation therapy to the testicles